 One of the biggest challenges of going to college is meeting new people.
-Chances are, if you’re moving to college, you’re living in a different town, if not a different state, where you won’t know anyone.
+Chances are, if you’re moving to college, you’re living in a different town, if not a different state.
 Luckily, as a freshman, it can be easy to make friends on campus, especially since everyone is in the same situation.
 In addition to attending events geared toward freshmen, here are some tips for adjusting to campus life.

 Get to Know the People in Your Dorm

-A great place to meet people is in your own dorm.
-Leaving your door open is inviting, and it shows that you are open to having visitors.
-You can also get to know other dorm dwellers by sitting out in the common living area, attending dorm cookouts and residence hall activities, and asking your R.A. about upcoming campus events.
+A great place to meet people is in your own dormitory.
+Leaving dorm rooms open is inviting, and it shows that students are open to having visitors.
+You can also get to know other dorm dwellers by sitting out in the common living area.
+Make an effort to attend dorm cookouts and residence hall activities.
+Ask your R.A. about upcoming campus events.

 Join a Sports Team

-Show your school spirit and instantly bond with a group of new friends by getting involved in team sports.
-Gretchen from Connecticut was on the swim team in high school.
-What better way to settle into a familiar routine than to continue this passion at The University of Vermont?
-That’s just what she did!
+Show your school spirit and instantly bond with a group of new friends by getting involved in athletic clubs or team sports.
 Many campuses also offer group exercise programs like yoga, spinning, dance, weight training, and Zumba at their fitness centers.
-Working out is not only ideal for freshmen looking to reduce stress and anxiety in those first few weeks, but it’s also perfect for those in need of a “gym buddy”, someone to help you stay on track and stick to an exercise program.
+Working out is a good idea for freshmen looking to reduce stress and anxiety in those first few weeks.
+It’s also perfect for those in need of a “gym buddy,” someone to help you stay on track and stick to an exercise program.

 Attend College Games

-If you’re like me and you’re completely uncoordinated in sports, you can always watch the games from the sidelines and cheer for your team.
-This is a great way to meet people and to spend time outside of the dorm.
+If playing sports isn’t your thing, you can always watch the games from the sidelines and cheer for your team.
+Rooting for your school teams is a big part of college life.
+(As is collecting team swag, like game day merch and college photo frames.)
+Learning the game traditions and chants can create an instant sense of campus community.
+College football games are great way to meet people and to spend time outside of the dorm.
 At some of the bigger games, schools give out free T-shirts (bonus!).

 Go to International Events